dmitriyakkerman/mobile-nav/README.md

             new MobileNav({
                 nav: '.mobile-nav',
                 navTogglers: {
-                  el: '.mobile-toggler', //or '.toggler1, .toggler2' if you have several different togglers
+                  el: '.mobile-toggler', //or '.toggler1, .toggler2' if you have different togglers
                   responsive: 991
                 },
                 linkTogglers: '.link-toggler',